2003100127/deeptminter/README.md

 3. **install DeepTMInter**

+    * To download the prediction models [here](https://github.com/2003100127/deeptminter/releases).

-    * To download a released package of DeepTMInter stable version in tab `releases`.
+    * To download a released stable version of DeepTMInter [here](https://github.com/2003100127/deeptminter/releases).

-    * To obtain the latest version of DeepTMInter (download the prediction models in tab `releases`), do
+    * To obtain the latest version of DeepTMInter do
     ```
     git clone https://github.com/2003100127/deeptminter.git
     ```